puppetlabs/pxp-agent/README.md

 ## Modules

 [Actions][3] are grouped in modules, by which they can be loaded and configured within pxp-agent.
-An example of module is given by the [Puppet module][4].
+An example of module is given by the [Puppet module][4];
+a trivial one is the [reverse module][5] that is used for testing.

 ### Modules interface

-A module is a file that provides the module metadata and an interface to execute its actions.
+A module is a file that provides an interface to retrieve information about its actions (we call such information metadata - it's a set of JSON schemas) and to execute actions.

-The module metadata is a JSON object containing the following entries:
- - `configuration`: an object that specifies options that may be included in a separate configuration file (see below);
- - `actions`: a JSON array containing specifications for the `input` and `output` of each action.

-For a trivial example of module, please refer to the [reverse module][5] used for testing.
+The metadata is used by pxp-agent to acquire knowledge about the module's actions and validate itss configuration.
+For each action, the metadata specifies the format of the input arguments and the output results.
+Please refer to [this document][12] for more details on requirements for modules.

-pxp-agent will execute a module to retrieve its metadata (by passing no argument) and to run a given action (by invoking the action with the input specified in the [PXP request][6]).
-Normally when pxp-agent calls a module it must be executable.
-When the `interpreter` field is specified in the configuration file (see below), pxp-agent will use this value to execute the module instead.
+To run a given action, pxp-agent invokes the module with the action name.
+The input specified in the [PXP request][6] and other parameters will be then passed to the module via stdin.
+Normally pxp-agent invokes a module directly, as an executable.
+When the `interpreter` entry is specified in the configuration file (see below), pxp-agent will use this value to execute the module instead.

-Note that the [transaction status module][7] is implemented natively; there is no external file for it.
-Also, `status query` [requests][6] must be *blocking*.
+Note that the [transaction status module][7] is implemented natively; there is no module file for it.
+Also, as a side note, `status query` requests must be of [blocking][6].

 ### Modules configuration

-Modules can be configured by placing a configuration file in the `--modules-config-dir`.
-Config options must be specified in the module metadata (see above).
-Module config files are named like `module_name.conf`.
+Modules can be configured by placing a configuration file in the `--modules-config-dir` named like `<module_name>.conf`.
+The content of a configuration file must be in JSON format and conform with the `configuration` entry of the module's metadata.

 ## Configuring the agent